Bracketing the direct detection exclusion plot for a WIMP of spin one half in non-relativistic effective theory: Discussion

 \section{Discussion}

 In this Section we apply the method outlined in \ref{sec:combining} to calculate systematically the conservative upper bound for each of the 56 couplings $c^{p(n)}_1$, $c^{p(n)}_3$,...$c^{p(n)}_{15}$, $\alpha^{p(n)}_1$, $\alpha^{p(n)}_3$,...$\alpha^{p(n)}_{15}$.
-In our analysis we include the set of 6 experimental bounds listed in Appendix~\ref{app:experiments}: XENON1T~\cite{xenon_2018}, PICO--60 ($C_3F_8$)~\cite{pico60_2019}), PICO--60 ($CF_3I$)~\cite{pico60_2015}, SuperCDMS~\cite{super_cdms_2017}, CDMSlite~\cite{cdmslite_2017} and COSINE--100~\cite{cosine_bck}.
+In our analysis we include the set of 9 experimental bounds listed in Appendix~\ref{app:experiments}: LZ~\cite{LZ_2022}, PandaX--4T~\cite{pandax4T_2021}, XENON1T~\cite{xenon_2018}, PICO--60 ($C_3F_8$)~\cite{pico60_2019}, PICO--60 ($CF_3I$)~\cite{pico60_2015}, SuperCDMS~\cite{super_cdms_2017}, CDMSlite~\cite{cdmslite_2017}, COSINE--100~\cite{cosine_bck} and DAMIC~\cite{DAMIC_2016}.
 Our results for the variation of the exclusion plot due to interferences (exclusion bands) are discussed in Section~\ref{sec:exclusion_bands}, while the issue of their sensitivity to the input matrices due to large cancellations is addressed in a quantitative and systematic way in Section~\ref{sec:cancellations}.